kanzur/CareOne_Online-e-channelling_System_OOP_Assignment/README.md

 The project was Lead by Kanzurrizk M R A (IT22166524) and our team members are Kajanthan Kirubakaran (IT22197214), Mohanadas Sanoch (IT22159694), Thivekshan R (IT22629012).

-We have done 5 CRUD operations in our project where they were done by our team.
+We have done 5 CRUD operations in our project where they were done by our team mates.

 Kanzurrizk M R A - IT22166524
 Contact us